paritytech/substrate-api-sidecar/CHAIN_INTEGRATION.md

  The easiest way to start creating a controller config would be to copy [defaultControllers.ts](/src/chains-config/ControllerConfig.ts) and name the file and export `{specName}Controllers`.
 Then change the boolean values to indicate wether or not to mount a controller and its paths.
 Ensure to export the controller config from `chains-config` by adding `export * from './{specName}Controllers.ts'` in [/src/chains-config/index.ts](/src/chains-config/index.ts).

  To determine what controllers to include, one must consider the runtime logic, specifically what pallets the chain uses.
 It is important to keep in mind the assumptions the service's logic makes and what exact pallets the service queries.
-E.g. in order to use [`PalletsStakingProgressController`](/src/controllers/pallets/PalletsStakingProgressController.ts), one would check [`PalletsStakingProgressService.ts`](/src/services/pallets/PalletsStakingProgressService.ts).
-There one would see it queries `staking`, `sessions`, `babe` pallets and makes certain assumptions about how the pallets are used together in the runtime.
+An example is in order.
+If we want to use [`PalletsStakingProgressController`](/src/controllers/pallets/PalletsStakingProgressController.ts), first check [`PalletsStakingProgressService.ts`](/src/services/pallets/PalletsStakingProgressService.ts); here we see it queries `staking`, `sessions`, `babe` pallets and makes certain assumptions about how the pallets are used together in the runtime.

 In some circumstance, a chain may need a new path, modify a path or altered business logic for a path.
 Path changes that help a chain support wallets will be given priority.
-Breaking path changes are strongly not preferred.
+Breaking changes to paths are usually rejected.

 ##### Basic balance transfer support

 In order to support traditional balance transfers the chain's Sidecar endpoints should support account balance lookup, transaction submission, transaction material retrieval, and block queries.

-To support those actions the following endpoints are necessary:
+To support these features the following endpoints are necessary:

 |                   Path                   |           Controller          |                                 Description                                |
 |:----------------------------------------:|:-----------------------------:|:--------------------------------------------------------------------------:|